-Psoma yoga therapy offers a mindfulness-based integration of two modalities - Hakomi (which I've been teaching internationally for more than 30 years) and yoga (which I've been practising and teaching for more than 50 years).
-For anyone who wonders about how to facilitate a more embodied healing experience in psychotherapy or wanting to learn a simple yet powerful way to support your own or another's personal transformation, psoma yoga therapy is a unique and powerful approach.
+Psoma yoga therapy offers an integration of several modalities - especially Hakomi (which I've been teaching internationally for more than 30 years) and yoga (which I've been practising and teaching for more than 50 years).
+For anyone who wonders about how to facilitate a more embodied healing experience or wants to learn a simple yet powerful way to support your own or another's personal transformation, psoma yoga therapy is a unique and powerful approach.

 Psoma yoga therapy is inspired by Hakomi and the work of its creator, Ron Kurtz, who called it mindfulness-based assisted self-discovery.
 It is deeply informed by yoga as a practice of mindfulness-based self-awareness.
 It is also inspired by the genius of Moshe Feldenkrais and his Awareness through Movement, and by Kum Nye (Tarthang Tulku).

 My book on Psoma Yoga Therapy will be published before the end of 2022 by Stone’s Throw Publications.